VirupaxPatil/VLPatil-Ind-Gen-Classic/README.md

 You are free to build, modify, and sell — just keep my name and release derivatives under the same licences.

 **Coming in 2026**
-- Virupaksha Precision Cradle kit (CNC + maglev bearing)
+- Virupax Precision Cradle kit (CNC + maglev bearing)
 - Torque Hunter™ intelligent servo controller (automatic MPPT)

 Until then the Classic works perfectly with locally made parts and any standard servo.

 **Contact / Support the inventor**
-[add your email / phone / UPI later when ready]
+(email / phone / UPI will be added when ready)

-India’s villages no longer need Chinese inverters that die in five monsoons.
+No village anywhere in the world needs another inverter that dies in five monsoons.
 The future is mechanical again.

-⚡ Made in India | Built to last 40 years | Serviceable by any roadside rewinder ⚡
+Made in India | Built to last 40 years | Serviceable by any roadside rewinder